Manitoba Historical Society

 Charles Richard Huband

-Son of Rev. Allen Richard Huband (1903-1993) and Mildred Frances Morden (1904-2007), brother of A. Rolph Huband, he attended the University of Manitoba where he served on the editorial board for the student newspaper, The Manitoban (1954-1955).
-He practiced law for many years as a member of the firm Richardson and Company.
+Born in Ontario on 23 February 1932, son of Rev. Allen Richard Huband (1903-1993) and Mildred Frances Morden (1904-2007), brother of A. Rolph Huband, his family moved to Winnipeg in 1948 where he completed high school.
+He attended the University of Manitoba where he served on the editorial board for the student newspaper, The Manitoban (1954-1955).
+He practiced law for many years, initially with Scott Wright, William “Bill” Norrie, and Reeh Taylor, and later as a member of the firm Richardson and Company (later Taylor McCaffrey).

-Active in the Manitoba Liberal Party, and its leader from 1975 to 1978, he was an unsuccessful candidate in the 1973 general election, 1975 provincial by-election, and 1977 general election.
-He later served as a Puisne Judge on the Manitoba Court of Appeal (1979-2007) after which he reopened a private law practice.
-He was a Liberal candidate again in the 2019 provincial election.
+Active in the Manitoba Liberal Party, and its leader from 1975 to 1978, he was an unsuccessful candidate in the 1973 general election, 1975 by-election, and 1977 general election.
+He later served as a Puisne Judge on the Manitoba Court of Appeal (1979-2007) after which he reopened a private law practice until his 90th birthday.
+He was a Liberal candidate again in the 2019 general election.

-In 1954, he married schoolteacher Marilyn MacFarlane and they had three children.
-In recognition of his community service, he received a Prix Manitoba Award (1998) and a Queen Elizabeth II Golden Jubilee Medal (2002), and he was inducted into the Order of Manitoba (2023).
+In recognition of his community service, he received a Prix Manitoba Award (1998) and a Queen Elizabeth II Golden Jubilee Medal (2002), and he was inducted posthumously into the Order of Manitoba (2023).

 Sources: